 Preview BetterHelp

-BetterHelp is a subscription-based online therapy platform that costs between $260 – $360 monthly and is available for anyone ages 18+ across the US and internationally.
-During our independent review of their services, they earned an overall rating of 4 out of 5 stars.
+BetterHelp is a subscription-based online therapy platform that costs between $280–$400 monthly and is available for anyone ages 18+ across the US and internationally.
+During our independent review of its services, it earned an overall rating of 4 out of 5 stars.

 When I tried BetterHelp, I found it very easy to sign up and get matched with a therapist.
-I was excited to have my first video therapy session just 2 days after completing the initial BetterHelp questionnaire.
+I was excited to have my first video therapy session just two days after completing the initial BetterHelp questionnaire.
 It was easy to attend my session, and I found the webinars offered to be a great added value.
-However, after using it for a while, I found it difficult to land on a BetterHelp therapist who worked for me in the long term — the therapist bios I read were often incorrect or misleading, meaning I was matched with therapists who were a poor fit for me.
-But, after a good bit of trial and error, I was able to find a therapist who’s a good fit for me.
-The extra features in the BetterHelp app like the journal, goal-setting, and webinars add a lot of value to the experience.
+However, after using it for a while, I found it difficult to land on a BetterHelp therapist who worked for me in the long term—the therapist bios I read were often incorrect or misleading, meaning I was matched with therapists who weren’t totally compatible with my needs.

-One of BetterHelp’s major downsides is its lack of insurance acceptance.
-If you’re looking for therapy that’s covered by insurance, then Talkspace is a great option that accepts dozens of health plans including Medicare.
-If you’re looking for medication management, services, Brightside Health is the most affordable cash-pay psychiatry service we’ve found.
+One of BetterHelp’s major downsides is that it doesn’t accept insurance.
+If you’re looking for therapy and psychiatry covered by insurance, then Talkspace could be a great option that accepts dozens of health plans, including Medicare.
+If Talkspace doesn’t take your insurance, Brightside Health could be a decent option for both therapy and medication management.
+While it accepts many insurance plans, it also has the most affordable cash-pay psychiatry service we’ve found.

 Review our scoring criteria for online therapy platforms here.